-This document is intended to serve as a guideline to be used by Mr. W. Nel (as the Implementing Agent) and any person/s acting on behalf of Mr. W. Nel, during the pre-construction, construction, post-construction and rehabilitation phases of the proposed development.
-This document provides measures that must (where practical and feasible) be implemented to ensure that any environmental degradation that may be associated with the development is avoided, or where such impacts cannot be avoided entirely, are minimised and mitigated appropriately.
+This document is intended to serve as a guideline to be used by the George Municipality: Water & Sanitation: Civil Engineering Services (as the Implementing Agent) and any person/s acting on behalf of George Municipality: Water & Sanitation: Civil Engineering Services, during the pre-construction, construction, post-construction, and rehabilitation phases of the proposed upgrade and development.
+This document provides measures that must (where practical and feasible) be implemented to ensure that any environmental degradation that may be associated with the development is avoided, or where such impacts cannot be avoided entirely, are minimised, and mitigated appropriately.